bborncr/AnarduinoMiniWireless-TTN-Getting-Started/README.md

 The IBM LMIC framework is an Arduino port of the LoRaWAN-in-C framework provided by IBM.

 ### Hardware
-* Add a 82mm length of wire to the antenna pin.
+* Solder a 82mm length of wire to the antenna pin.
 * Solder 3 jumpers to enable the MiniWireless to function as a LoRaWAN node using LMIC.
 ### Software
 * Install the IBM LMIC framework for Arduino.